zkutalik/ssimp_software/README.md

 More info on handling reference panel data can be found starting from line 49 in [usage message](https://github.com/sinarueeger/ssimp_software/blob/master/docu/usage.txt).

-## Minimal example
+## Example
 [//]: -------------------------------

-`bin/ssimp --gwas data/my_gwas.txt --ref ~/ref_panels/my_reference_panel.vcf --out output.txt` will impute the Z-statistics, using the selected reference panel (see above) and generate a file `output.txt`. `data/my_gwas.txt` contains at least the following columns: SNP-id, Z-statistic, reference allele and risk allele, and at least one row.
+`bin/ssimp --gwas gwas/small.random.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt`

+will impute the Z-statistics, using a selected reference panel (see section above) and generate a file `output.txt`.
+The txt file assigned to `--gwas` contains at least the following columns: SNP-id, reference allele, risk allele, Z-statistic, and at least one row.
 The imputed summary statistics are stored in `output.txt`.

 ## Documentation
 [//]: -------------------------------